Rosemary Garlic Mashed Potatoes

 • Salting the water is key.
 Don’t forget to add salt to the water you’re boiling the potatoes in.
 This will help to season them from the inside out.

 • Don’t overcook the potatoes.
-The potatoes are done when they’re easily pierced through with a fork.
+They’re done when they’re easily pierced through with a fork.
 Overcooked potatoes will be mushy and watery.

 • Use warm cream and butter.
 Cold milk and butter will shock the potatoes and make them tough.